John R. Davis Jr.: Ambassador

 In October 1987, President Reagan nominated Davis to permanently hold the position of United States Ambassador to Poland.
 The 100th United States Congress accepted his nomination in February of the next year, and, on March 18, Davis presented his diplomatic credentials, thus becoming the first permanent ambassador in five years.
 As ambassador, Davis continued his work with the democracy movement, cultivating a deeper relationship with Wałęsa, helping bring Polish Round Table Agreement participants together, and increasing economic ties to the United States.

 The Roundtable talks began on February 6, 1989.
 The talks led to a landmark power-sharing agreement negotiated by representative of the communist Polish government, leaders of the long-outlawed union Solidarity, and leaders of the Catholic Church that allowed for the first free elections in Eastern Europe in nearly 50 years.
-Recently declassified State Department documents detail Ambassador Davis’ correct analysis and participation in the historic events during Poland’s revolution.
+Recently declassified State Department documents detail Ambassador Davis’ analysis and participation in the historic events during Poland’s revolution.

-During the lead up to the Roundtable talks and afterwards, Davis and his embassy staff kept the President extremely well informed, having nurtured ties both with their communist government counterparts and Solidarity leadership.
+During the lead up to the Roundtable talks and afterwards, Davis and his embassy staff kept the President well informed, having nurtured ties both with their communist government counterparts and Solidarity leadership.
 The depth of this understanding is evidence from the cables sent in 1989 and Davis’ analysis following the signing of the Round Table agreements.
 The embassy understood what the Round Table agreements and impending free elections meant: an overwhelming victory for Solidarity.
 As Davis wrote on April 19, 1989, “(The communist authorities) are more likely to meet total defeat and great embarrassment”.
 Davis sent back word to Washington that Solidarity would win, and win big.
 While few others were openly predicting a “Solidarity sweep in the Senate”, Davis clearly saw that June 4 (election day) would be nothing but an outright victory for Solidarity.
 In retrospect, the US embassy’ analysis of events in this instance was dead on.

 Following Solidarity’s overwhelming victory in the elections, Davis quickly became concerned that utter catastrophe loomed on the horizon and that a crisis might ensue over the election of a new Polish president.
 Because the election of Jaruzelski as president was an unwritten assumption of the Round Table agreements, the embassy, Washington, and many Solidarity activists correctly felt that if Solidarity reneged on this part of the deal, the whole framework of the agreement might fall apart.
 It now became imperative to insure that General Jaruzelski be elected president.
 In a stunning shift of policy, the Americans were now campaigning for the communist incumbent.